Methotrexate

 Taking methotrexate can make it easier for you to get an infection, so try to avoid people who are sick.

-No. Methotrexate goes into your sperm.
-You must either use birth control or not have sex.
-You must continue to use birth control or not have sex for 3 months after your last dose of methotrexate.
+Men must continue to use birth control or not have sex for 3 months after their last dose of methotrexate.

 60291